nagakamira/pm/README.md

     }

     package() {
-        make DESTDIR=$pkg install
+        make DESTDIR=$pkgdir install

-        rm -f $pkg/usr/share/info/dir
+        rm -f $pkgdir/usr/share/info/dir
     }

-The source information has letters that stands for: (n)ame, (v)ersion, (r)elease, (g)roup, (d)ependency, (u)rl and (s)hasum.
-The order is not important, and if there is no package dependency, then d can be omitted. g and s are optional as well.
-Pan does automatically cd to ~/build/src/grep-2.21. $pkg defaults to ~/build/pkg/grep-2.21.
-The configuration file is stored at /etc/pan.conf, and can be customized if needed.
-Now, to build the grep package, simply run:
+The package variables has three letters that stands for: package, version, release, group, depends, source and sha2.
+The order is not important, and if there is no package dependency, then dep can be omitted. grp and sha are optional as well.
+Pan does automatically change directory to $srcdir/$pkg-$ver, ie ~/build/src/grep-2.21, when building a package. $pkgdir defaults to ~/build/pkg/grep-2.21.
+The configuration file is stored at /etc/pan.conf and build directories can be customized.
+In order to build the grep package, simply run:

     pan -b grep

-Pan will build and compress the package into ~/build/arc/ directory as grep-2.21.pkg.tar.xz.
+Pan will first try to download the source arhive grep-2.21.tar.xz and save it to ~/build/tmp directory if it isn't there already, and then build the package.
+When it is finnished building, it will compress the package into ~/build/arc/ directory as grep-2.21.pkg.tar.xz.
 If you have more than one recipes that have the same group, ie base, you can simply build them altogether by running:

     pan -B base

 <h3>Managing package(s)</h3>

-Now that you have successfully built the grep package, you might want to install it by copying ~/build/arc/grep-2.21.pkg.tar.xz to /pkg/arc directory and run:
+Now that you have successfully built the grep package, you might want to install it.
+If you copy ~/build/arc/grep-2.21.pkg.tar.xz to /var/cache/pan/arc directory, then you will be able to install grep into the system, otherwise you need to specify root directory when installing as a regular user:

+    pan -a grep rootdir=my/install/path

+As root, you can simply run:

     pan -a grep